Silestone vs Caesarstone – What’s the Difference & Which is Best?

-Like many, you may be asking yourself ‘what’s the difference between the two and is one better than the other?’
+Like many, you may be asking yourself ‘What’s the difference between the two and is one better than the other?’

-You May Also Like:
+You May Also Like

 They started with home design but have since expanded their origins to include commercial applications of quartz, such as building facades.
 Silestone is a market leader with a reputation for offering a wide variety of colour options.

-Caesarstone exports its quartz to 50 countries worldwide and offers both home and commercial applications for their products.
+Caesarstone exports its quartz to 50 countries worldwide and offers both home and commercial applications for its products.
 Like Silestone, they are a market leader in quartz countertops.

 Silestone vs Caesarstone

-You May Also Like:
+You May Also Like

 Using the Mohs Hardness Scale, both Silestone and Caesarstone quartz countertops have a rating of 7 (diamond scores a 10).

 Both Silestone and Caesarstone countertops are non-porous and highly resistant to stains.
 This means you’ll be safe from coffee, wine, vinegar, or oil stains.

 However, both brands aren’t suited for hot pans straight from the hob or oven.
-The rapid change in temperature can cause ‘thermal shock’ and may crack the work surface.
+The rapid temperature change can cause ‘thermal shock’ and may crack the work surface.

 Therefore, you should always use a board or trivet to protect the countertop.